Updated: Sep 5

 If your baby relies on an association that requires your help to fall asleep, when they wake, they will look for the same conditions to fall back to sleep.
 So, if they were held, rocked, bounced or fed to sleep they will cry out for your help.
-Working on teaching your little one to fall asleep independently will mean they can put themselves back to sleep without your help when they rouse.
+Working on teaching your little one independent sleep skills will mean they can put themselves back to sleep without your help when they rouse.

 2. Sleep Regressions

 There are several common sleep regressions that occur during your little one’s first two years.
-We often refer to these regressions by age, although they can occur at any time depending on your baby’s development.
-Sleep regressions occur due to changes in your little one’s sleep cycles or when they have just learned a new physical skill like crawling or walking or when they are about to go through a developmental milestone like a boom language.
-Babies with healthy sleep habits will pass through these regressions more easily than those who are also overtired or rely on sleep associations to fall asleep.
+We often categorise these regressions by age, although they can occur at any time depending on your baby’s development.
+Sleep regressions occur due to changes in your little one’s sleep cycles or when they have just learned a new physical skill like crawling or walking, or when they are about to go through a developmental milestone like a language explosion.
+Babies with healthy sleep habits will pass through these regressions more easily than those who are already overtired or rely on sleep associations to fall asleep.

 Find out more about sleep regressions here.

 A hungry baby won’t sleep.
 Newborn babies might wake up to three times a night to feed which is completely normal.
 Over the following months their need to feed overnight will decrease.
 Usually by nine months, if not before, your little one will be able to sleep through the night without waking for a feed.

 Becoming too hot or too cold overnight can cause your baby to wake.
 If possible, aim to have your baby’s room at a constant temperature between 18-22 degrees Celsius.
 Dressing your baby in a sleeping bag is the best option as blankets can be a SIDS risk and are easily kicked off during the night.
 Put your baby in a suitable tog sleeping bag or swaddle for the season and follow the guidelines for what clothes to dress them in underneath.